PHILADELPHIA HOSTS KING TUT EXHIBIT PACKAGES,

 A similar golden statuette depicts Tutankhamun wearing the crown of Lower Egypt.
 He holds a gilded bronze crook and flail and wears gilded bronze sandals.
 Originally covered in linen and placed within a wooden shrine, the golden statuette stands on a black base.

-In King Tut's tomb antechamber, Howard Carter discovered a small wooden chest shaped like an ancient shrine, covered in sheet gold.
+In the King Tut tomb antechamber, Howard Carter discovered a small wooden chest shaped like an ancient shrine, covered in sheet gold.
 Carved footprints show where a statuette once stood.
 The base was plated in sliver.
 On the insides and outsides of its walls, back and doors, festival, sexuality and coronation scenes show King Tut and his queen.

 A golden falcon collar, found on King Tut's mummy was one of several pieces of amuletic jewelry that he wore around his neck.
 Made from sheet gold, it was cut into the shape of the god Horus, a deity which represented kingship and the solar religion.
 The falcon has outstretched wings and engraved feathers.
 A gold wire, attached to the two wings, encloses the collar.
 A counterweight is suspended from a loop in back.